luke-c-newell/Final_Project/tableau.md

-## Database Setup
+## Creating Dashboard Using Tableau
-Our team create "Final_Project" database to existing PostgreSQL11 server the workflow of how to create is shown below :
+This segment my responsibility is working on creating three images to use in the presentation/website and with the dashboard.
+The tool we decide to use is Tableau and Google Sharing Site.
+My roll is Tableau and Google Site will be Keith Rabb responsibility, but we worked closely to make sure the  visualized connection is working :

-Create New Database  :
+Create World Covid Map  :
  ![alt text][Image1]

- [Image1]: https://github.com/luke-c-newell/Final_Project/blob/ttan0408/segment-1/Database_Setup1.PNG "Create New Database"
+ [Image1]: https://github.com/luke-c-newell/Final_Project/blob/ttan0408/segment-1/Database_Setup1.PNG "Create World Covid Map"

-Name New Database  :
+Create New Covid Cases Plot  :
  ![alt text][Image2]

- [Image2]: https://github.com/luke-c-newell/Final_Project/blob/ttan0408/segment-1/Database_Setup2.PNG "Name New Database"
+ [Image2]: https://github.com/luke-c-newell/Final_Project/blob/ttan0408/segment-1/Database_Setup2.PNG "Create New Covid Cases Plot"

- Connecting Database to Pandas :
+ Create New Vaccinations Pie Chart:
  ![alt text][Image3]

- [Image3]: https://github.com/luke-c-newell/Final_Project/blob/ttan0408/segment-1/Database_Setup3.PNG "Connecting Database to Pandas"
+ [Image3]: https://github.com/luke-c-newell/Final_Project/blob/ttan0408/segment-1/Database_Setup3.PNG "Create New Vaccinations Pie Chart"